Sitetheory/Sitetheory-Docs/Overview/Components.rst

 In addition to all the standard Angular options, the following options are the most common basic options used in our system.

-`ng-controller` (string:required) This tells Angular to use our standard StratusController which fetches and binds the models to the current scope, e.g. ng-controller="StratusController".
-This standard StratusController is good enough for most situations, but if you need a fully custom implementation, you can declare one in a <script> tag above (see example below).
+`ng-controller` (string:required) This tells Angular to use our standard `Generic` controller which fetches and binds the models to the current scope, e.g. ng-controller="Generic".
+This standard `Generic` controller is good enough for most situations, but if you need a fully custom implementation, you can declare one in a <script> tag above (see example below).

 `data-target` (string:required) This is the name of the entity that the RESTful API will target, e.g. "User".